Free delivery on orders over £100

 How can I prevent dark circles?

 There are a number of things you can do to prevent dark circles from appearing or getting worse over time.
-Simple things like making sure your blue light is switched off on your phone at night time, to avoid blue light exposure, to drinking plenty of water each day.
-Toxins can be present under the eyes which can be the culprit to puffiness.
+Simple things like making sure your blue light is switched off on your phone at night, to avoid blue light exposure, to drinking plenty of water each day.
+Toxins can be present under the eyes, which can be the culprit for puffiness.
 Water will also help to increase the blood flow in the area.
 Below are some handy hints and tips to help you maintain a healthy eye area:

 • When applying eye products, massage the eye area gently to promote lymphatic drainage.
 This promotes drainage and gets rid of any lymph contributing to puffiness and dark colour.

-• Vitamin C - this powerful antioxidant strengthens blood vessels and improve pigmentation on the skin.
+• Vitamin C - this powerful antioxidant strengthens blood vessels and improves pigmentation on the skin.

 • Retinol - this ingredient will minimise fine lines and wrinkles, brighten the skin and reduce imperfections.